Júlio Marcondes Salgado: Military career

 In 1925, he took part in the assault on the North Station and the Light Plant on the Paula Souza st., that were in control of the insurgents.
 That same year, in pursuit of the Prestes Column, commanding a company of the 3rd Infantry Battalion, he won the combat in Iacanga, in the west of São Paulo, capturing almost all the enemies.
 On November 6 of that year, he received the "Medal of Legality" for this feat and was promoted, also for merit and bravery, to major.
 On 14 May 1927, he was awarded the "Military Medal of Merit" in bronze.
 On June 1 of the same year, he was promoted to the rank of lieutenant colonel, being classified for the Command of the Cavalry Regiment.

 He was an outstanding sportsman, having been São Paulo's champion in polo and fencing, in addition to being a good horseman.
 On 25 November 1929, he won 1st place in the Brazilian Championship, jumping with the horse Boemio at 1 meter and 85 centimeters high.
 On 19 January 1930, he received the "Physical Culture Medal".

 The young officer in the 1920s.

-During the 1930 Revolution, at the head of the Cavalry Regiment, he fought the rebels in defence of the State Government.
+During the Revolution of 1930, at the head of the Cavalry Regiment, he fought the rebels in defence of the State Government.
 With the deposition in Rio de Janeiro of president Washington Luís, the São Paulo State Public Force surrendered to the revolutionaries, accepting the orders of the Provisional Governing Board of 1930 which, on October 24 of that year, deposed the president and assumed the Head of the Federal Government.
 Later that day, together with other officers of the corporation, including its commander general, he signed a press release informing the corporation's position in the face of the new political and military situation.
 Despite having fought the revolution, he remained in positions of trust in the corporation.